-The Sacramento Old City Association promotes preservation and enhancement of the quality of life for Sacramento’s residents, businesses, and visitors, working to Increase awareness of the irreplaceable historic, architectural and cultural resources of the City
+The Sacramento Old City Association is a 501(c)(4) non-profit that promotes preservation and enhancement of the quality of life for Sacramento’s residents, businesses, and visitors, working to Increase awareness of the irreplaceable historic, architectural and cultural resources of the City.

 Not a member yet?
 Want to renew?

 PLEASE SEE OUR CALENDAR FOR UPCOMING SOCA EVENTS!!!

 The Sacramento Old City Association (SOCA) formed in 1972, when Sacramento residents banded together to form a downtown advocacy group to protect the city’s architectural charm and character.
 Since that time, SOCA has advocated on behalf of the city’s historic neighborhoods, commercial properties and civic landmarks to ensure Sacramento remains a cultural center for the region.

 SOCA is an all volunteer organization, whose members devote their time to increasing public awareness of the irreplaceable historic and cultural resources of the city.
 Other activities include advocating policies that ensure a quality urban environment that is respectful of our historic buildings and traditional neighborhoods.

 PRESERVATION ALERT: Hyatt Hotel Proposal will strip Historic Integrity from the Marshall Hotel

 According to the California Environmental Quality Act (CEQA) a project that conforms to the Secretary of the Interior (SOI) Standards shall be considered to have a less than significant impact on the historic resource.
 SOI Standards 9 and 10 state:

 9. New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
 The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment.